Grid2op/.github/README.md

 - [chronix2grid](https://github.com/Grid2op/chronix2grid) is the package that we use to generate "time series" that are themselves used in grid2op environment.
 They provide load and generation for each time step of the grid during the entire episode.
 - [l2rpn-baselines](https://github.com/Grid2op/l2rpn-baselines) is pacakge that aims at providing code example to get started in the training of agent able to control a powergrid for some reinforcement learning framework.
 - [grid2game](https://github.com/Grid2op/grid2game) is a graphical user interface that allows real human to "play" the grid2op and to act as a grid2op agent.
+- [grid2viz](https://github.com/Grid2op/grid2viz) is another graphical user interface that allows people to inspect how a grid2op agent has performed when evaluated on a given set of scenarios.
+It also allows to easily compare an agent with a baseline.
+- [LearningToAlert](https://github.com/Grid2op/LearningToAlert) provides an algorithm to "solve" part of the grid2op actions (sending alert at the right time to a possible human operator)

 # Other packages